Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 8. Covering Anything and Everything in the Bi Pride Flag Colors

-Bi people also love covering everything in the colors of the bi pride flag, pink, purple, and blue.
+Bi people also love covering everything in the colors of the bi pride flag—pink, purple, and blue.
 This stems from a desire to become more visible in a culture where the very existence of bisexuality is often erased.
-It’s not uncommon for bi people to have clothing, accessories, or hair these three colors, especially during pride events in June.
+It’s not uncommon for bi people to have clothing, accessories, or hair in these three colors, especially during pride events in June.
 Many bi people like to incorporate these colors, the bi pride flag, or other bi symbols into their everyday look as well to gain greater visibility.

 9. Having an Anxiety Disorder

-10. Claiming that Random Things are “Bi Culture”
+10. Claiming That Random Things are “Bi Culture”

-Claiming that random things are “bi culture” is the most bi culture thing of all on this list.
+Claiming that random things are “bi culture” is the most bi-culture thing of all on this list.
 Since bi identities are often erased, many bi people don’t feel like they are really part of the LGBT+ community, and that the LGBT+ culture doesn’t really have a place for them.
-Because of this, many bi people want a bi culture of their own so much, that they have started claiming seemingly random things in the name of “bi culture.”
+Because of this, many bi people want a bi culture of their own so much that they have started claiming seemingly random things in the name of “bi culture.”
 Whenever you come across a post on social media referencing bi culture, you are sure to see replies mentioning just about everything.

 In truth, bi people come from all walks of life and may have any number of intersecting identities.
 Because bi people are so diverse, just about anything can be bi culture.
 The phenomenon of claiming things as “bi culture” helps bi people feel a connection to other people like themselves.
 This sense of community is powerful in helping people, especially vulnerable younger people, feel a sense of belonging.
 It may come across as annoying or frivolous to some, but it is harmless fun and helps to build a sense of community and belonging for bi people who need it.